[3.13 UPDATED] JUST LIKE CAP! Pirate's Full Phys Shield Throw Berserker / Taskmaster Cosplay

 SLOWER PROJECTILES gives you the most single-target damage possible, but because the range of the shield shards is directly determined by projectile speed you will absolutely notice a decrease in your pack clearing efficiency.

 FORK provides the least single target benefit but will boost your clearing by a tremendous amount because it forks your primary shield projectile before it starts to chain, literally doubling the amount of bouncing shields and piercing shards.
-I used Fork for most of my mapping and delving, and can certify that it is stupidly effective at full-clearing monolith encounters.
+I use Fork almost exclusively for most of my mapping and delving, and can certify that it excels at Legion, Blight, Ritual, and Heist content as well.

 FASTER ATTACKS is the balanced option, and provides a solid increase to both single target and pack clearing.
-I use this for endgame content.
+I will probably use this for endgame content as I transition into higher-budget gear.

 CHAIN gives you about the same pack clearing boost as Fork, but at a pretty substantial single-target DPS penalty.
 Not recommended over Fork unless you decide to drop Brutality and pick up a Gloomfang amulet.